Tony Ashton: Career

-Tony met Deep Purple in the early 1970s, when the last recording of Ashton, Gardner and Dyke was a collaboration with keyboardist Jon Lord on the soundtrack for a b-movie called The Last Rebel.
-In the meantime, Ashton had appeared on Jon Lord's first solo album Gemini Suite in 1971.
+Ashton met Deep Purple in the early 1970s, when the last recording of Ashton, Gardner and Dyke was a collaboration with keyboardist Jon Lord on the soundtrack for a B movie called The Last Rebel (1971).
+In the meantime, Ashton had appeared on Jon Lord's first solo studio album Gemini Suite in 1971.
 In 1973, Ashton joined the group Family for their last album and tour.
-That same year, he and David Coverdale and Glenn Hughes were guest vocalists on Jon Lord's second album Windows.
+That same year, he and David Coverdale and Glenn Hughes were guest vocalists on Jon Lord's live album Windows.
 Ashton and Lord became close friends.
-In the summer of 1974, during a break in Deep Purple's busy touring schedule, Tony Ashton and Jon Lord recorded their album First of the Big Bands.
+In the summer of 1974, during a break in Deep Purple's busy touring schedule, Ashton and Lord recorded their studio album First of the Big Bands (1975).
 This project was launched with a gig at the London Palladium the same year and the BBC taped a special live appearance at Golders Green Hippodrome in London.
 The album of this show combines rhythm and blues, boogie piano and Hammond organ with a big band.
 Ashton also contributed to Roger Glover's Butterfly Ball project.
 In these years, Ashton and Lord found a second home in Zermatt, an alpine resort in Switzerland, sometimes to ski, but more often to provide non-profit gigs in a unique complex (one hotel-two night-clubs-two restaurants and four pubs) called "Hotel Post" which was run by American-born Karl Ivarsson.
 Ashton managed to come to the place almost until his death, and Jon Lord was a regular visitor until his death even though the hotel did not exist anymore.

-In August 1976, when Deep Purple split, Jon Lord and Ian Paice combined with Tony Ashton.
+In August 1976, when Deep Purple broke up, Jon Lord and Ian Paice combined with Tony Ashton.
 The result was the formation of Paice Ashton Lord, a band rooted in funk, jazz and rock.
 The line-up was completed by future Whitesnake guitarist Bernie Marsden and bassist Paul Martinez.
 They recorded Malice in Wonderland in Munich and a nationwide tour of the UK was set in motion.
 The tour was cancelled while still in progress because of large financial losses.
-The band broke up leaving Ashton without a record deal and poor prospects.
+The band broke up leaving Ashton without a recording contract and poor prospects.

+During Wings'performance of "Lucille" (Little Richard/Albert Collins), on December 29, 1979, Tony hit the wrong chord, causing a backward glance by Paul McCartney.